AlexDenver/Simple-JS-Neural-Network/readme.md

 ## Getting Started
 Download the snn.js file and matrix.js file from the /lib into your Working directory.
-Link both the files into your HTML document.
+Link both the files into your HTML document or Import them into your Node Project.

 ### Creating a Instance